Mellaw/T8_MICB405/README.md

 Sunset Enhancers: Tracing H3K27 Acetylation on Closed Chromatin in Myeloid Lineage Differentiation

+Contributing Authors: Melanie Law, Helena Sokolovska, Andy Murtha, Kitoosepe Martens, Annice Li, and Kalen Dofher

-This is the full code repository for Group 8's MICB 405 capstone project.
+This is the full code repository for our study.
 Python and R were used for data manipulation and figure generation.
 All iChIP-seq and ATAC-seq pre-processing is done in bash.

 After downloading this repository, follow these step to replicate our findings:

 To download, process, and analyze ATAC- and iCHIP-seq data, run ./manuscript/bash/1_Data_Import_and_ChIP-seq.sh **from the ./manuscript folder**.
 Figures can be recreated using the data generated (final data located in data/enhancer_status.tsv), but exact code is not included.

 The following dependencies are required:
 - Ubuntu 16.04.5
 - bwa 0.7.17-r1188
 - bigBedToBed v1